domsim1/ghoul/docs/learn.md

 ### Class

 Summoning classes can be done like so `:<identifier> {}`.
 Classes can inherit from each other using `<`.
 Like functions classes are first-class so can be treated like any other value.
-The constructor for a class can be set by defining creating an `init(<?parameters,>)` method.
+The constructor for a class can be set by defining an `init(<?parameters,>)` method.
 Methods and properties on a class do not need to be summoned.
-Methods in classes can refrence the class instance by using the `this`.
+Methods in classes can reference the class instance by using `this`.
 An inherited class can be accessed using `super`.

 Example: